WithSecureLabs/drozer/README.md

 drozer
 ======

-Mercury is a security assessment framework for the Android platform.
-It allows you to dynamically interact with the IPC endpoints exported by an application installed on a device.
+drozer (formerly Mercury) is the leading security testing framework for Android.

+drozer allows you to search for security vulnerabilities in apps and devices by assuming the role of an app and interacting with the Dalvik VM, other apps' IPC endpoints and the underlying OS.

+drozer provides tools to help you use, share and understand public Android exploits.
+It helps you to deploy a drozer Agent to a device through exploitation or social engineering.
+Using weasel (MWR's advanced exploitation payload) drozer is able to maximise the permissions available to it by installing a full agent, injecting a limited agent into a running process, or connecting a reverse shell to act as a Remote Access Tool (RAT).

-Mercury is open source software, maintained by MWR InfoSecurity, and can be downloaded from:
+drozer is open source software, maintained by MWR InfoSecurity, and can be downloaded from:

-    mwr.to/mercury

-Mercury provides similar functionality to a number of static analysis tools, such as aapt, but offers far more flexibility by allowing you to interact with these endpoints from the context of an unprivileged application running on the same device.
-The Android sandbox is designed to restrict the access of an unprivileged application to other applications, and the underlying device, without requesting appropriate permissions.
-You will be surprised how much access you actually have...
+    mwr.to/drozer

 Installing